xd2287/transformers/docs/source/en/model_doc/resnet.md

 This model was contributed by [Francesco](https://huggingface.co/Francesco).
 The TensorFlow version of this model was added by [amyeroberts](https://huggingface.co/amyeroberts).
 The original code can be found [here](https://github.com/KaimingHe/deep-residual-networks).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [resnet](https://huggingface.co/models?other=resnet)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ResNet.